SciMed/style-guide/README.md

 * Do not directly apply framework and grid system class names. [see example](samples/mixins.md)
 * Use of XHTML markup is discouraged e.g. `<br />`
 * Use layout tags (e.g. `<section>`, `<header>`, `<footer>`, `<aside>`) You are not bound to only having one `<header>` or one `<footer>` tag on a page.
 (Note that you can have only one `<main>` tag however).
-* Put the Javascript includes in the bottom of your page, not in the top of the page.
+* Put the JavaScript includes in the bottom of your page, not in the top of the page.
 * Modals should be in a partial suffixed with `_modal.html.erb`
 * Double-quote raw HTML attributes e.g. `<i id="foo"></i>`